Thank you Finley Foundation for granting $250,000.00 to EAHS Foundation for College Scholarships!

 Compact for Success students commit to college while at Lawrence Cook Middle School and start prepping at Elsie Allen High School for guaranteed entrance to Sonoma State University.
 The CFS program began in 2011 and will see its first students entering college in the fall of 2017!

 For Compact for Success program information call 707-528-5021.

 LCAP, the Local Control Accountability Plan, is the new funding model in California schools.
 It allows for districts to listen to their stakeholders and hear what the needs are and fund accordingly.

 ELAC, the English Learner Advisory Committee, meets monthly and is designed for parents of English learners to offer suggestions on school programs, procedures, and policies.

 We are here to build these skills in your child.
 Let's work together for their success!

 What is CCSS?

-The Common Core State Standards, CCSS, are designed to help all students become College and Career ready.
+CCSS is an abbreviation for Common Core State Standards and are designed to help students become college and career ready.